There’s something about prayer that gets people fired up.

 I’ll be the first to admit that sometimes it is hard to believe.
 Just this week God answered a huge prayer of mine with a gentle “no”.
 Is it difficult to believe that the Lord’s plan is best?

 We must be taking our thoughts captive, praying the promises of God, and reminding ourselves of truth every day.
 We must be fighting against the reality of doubt, and bringing our doubts before the Lord with humble reliance.

 When you are tempted to doubt God’s ability to answer a prayer or act on your behalf, stop and pray at that moment.

 “Lord, I am struggling with unbelief.
 I need your power, your promises, and your grace to hold me up.
 Truly, I do not want to doubt.
 I need you, Jesus.”

 5. Remember previous prayers & God’s faithfulness.

 How has God answered you in the past?
 Where in your life have you felt His presence and peace?
 What situations have worked out for God’s glory and your good?

-I suggest starting a prayer journal, or a prayer jar, that you can revisit often to remind yourself of God’s faithfulness.
+I suggest starting a prayer journal, that you can revisit often to remind yourself of God’s faithfulness.
 For example, every time God answers a prayer, place a rock in the jar.
 You could even write on the rock with permanent marker adding the date of the answered prayer & how God showed Himself faithful.

 Then, praise Him specifically.
 And praise Him often.